maiskt/hackathon.github.io/docs/09-IFG.md

   Uganda      |  7  |  8  |  8

 ### Bangladesh
-In 2016, serivces 1 and 5 were not asked about.
+In 2016, services 1 and 5 were not asked about.

 ### Kenya
 In 2015, service 2 was not asked about.